 This may sound silly but you can save some serious money buying souvenirs outside of the park.
 Almost any store in the nearby area will have Disney merchandise for sale.
 Since you can leave and re-enter the park throughout the day, head a quarter of a mile outside of the park to Walgreens or CVS.
 You can get Disney clothing, lanyards, mugs/cups, stuffed animals, and more for a fraction of the cost of what you’ll pay inside the park!

 Another option is to purchase Disney merchandise before you go.
 Head to Amazon and not only will you save money, but you’ll also have five times the options.

-Doing a quick search, I found this adorable Once Upon A Time tank top for $16 plus free shipping with Prime.
+Doing a quick search, I found this adorable Once Upon A Time tank top on Amazon.
 I actually wish I had gotten this before I left, and I’m adding it to my list for next time!

 4. Buy Trading Pins Before You Go